Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdInt.md

 ## Conversions From Integer Type

-Explicitly converts integer type to other types.
+They explicitly convert integer type to other types.
 The desired type must be unambiguous.

 ### To Real Number Type